sktrinh12/msr-viz/README.md

 ### Introduction

 The MSR is a statistical parameter that characterizes the reproducibility of potency estimates from in vitro concentration-response assays.
 Biological activity expressed as potency of compounds is an important parameter in screening and drug discovery.

-- visualise Bland-Altman plot of biochemical and cellular data
+This app allows users to visualise the Bland-Altman plot of biochemical and cellular data stored in the DM oracle database.

 ### Reference papers